 image

-📍 Ploumanac'h, commune of Perros-Guirec (22700), Côtes-d'Armor – North Brittany
+📍 Ploumanac'h, municipality of Perros-Guirec (22700), Côtes-d'Armor – North Brittany

-🚗 About XX minutes from our accommodation
+🚗 Approximately 60 minutes from our accommodation

 📷 Very photogenic site – Ideal for families and hikers